kandelakitina/odin_ruby_enumerable_exercises/README.md

 - Straightforward and educational code
 - Useful for understanding iteration and internal mechanics of Ruby collections

-## Usage

-(You can add usage examples here if applicable)

-## Contributing

-Feel free to fork and submit pull requests if you want to improve or extend this implementation.

-## License

-(You can add license information here if necessary)

 ---

 This project is part of Odin's Ruby course curriculum.